usyk05/ys-replay-camera-editor/README.md

 ## How to Use

 1. Save a flight record in YSFlight.
-2. Drag and drop the `.yfs` file into YS CAMERA EDITOR.
+2. Drag and drop the `.yfs` file into YS REPLAY CAMERA EDITOR.
 3. Configure the camera settings.
 4. Export the edited `.yfs` file.
 The original file will not be overwritten.
 5. Load the edited replay in YSFlight.